Protect Your Investment: Prosthetic Care Essentials

 Can I use superglue to fix my silicone packer?

 No, never.
 Cyanoacrylate (superglue) makes silicone hard, brittle, and can cause further tearing.
 It will permanently damage your prosthetic.
-Always use a silicone-based adhesive like Sil-Poxy, which is designed for medical-grade silicone.
+Always use a silicone-based adhesive like Sil-Poxy, which is designed for medical-grade silicone and cures to remain flexible.

 How often should I wash my FTM prosthetic?

-You should wash your prosthetic daily with warm water and mild soap to remove sweat, oils, and bacteria.
-This prevents odors, extends the life of the silicone, and prevents skin irritation.
-Weekly, do a more thorough inspection and cleaning.
+Wash your prosthetic daily with warm water and mild soap to remove sweat, oils, and bacteria.
+Weekly, do a more thorough inspection and deep clean.
+For a detailed cleaning routine, see our complete cleaning guide.

 Is it safe to boil my Emisil packer?